Previous data sprints

 2016: Representing History Through Data

-2017 was the centenary of the sale of the Danish West Indies.
+2017 marked the centenary of the sale of the Danish West Indies.
 At Data Sprint 2016, we started the anniversary year with an exploration of new digitised data.